HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 ### Dates

 The namespace dcterms, upon which OLAC is built, has a variety of date options wihin it.
 Dates in heritily infer an event and the type of date within dcterms imputs a semantics upon that event.
-Those dates relevent to the provenance discussion are: dct:modified, dct:dateAccepted, and dct:dateSubmitted.
+Those dates relevent to the provenance discussion are: dct:created, dct:modified, dct:dateAccepted, and dct:dateSubmitted.

 ### accrualMethod